YCChenVictor/blog-frontend/src/posts/software/react/2023-01-27-component.md

   export default ParentComponent;
   ```
-* Child: Use the method passed form parent component
+* Child: Use the method passed from parent component
   ```jsx
   // ChildComponent.js
   import React from 'react';